jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/architecture.md

 `model.architecture: omni_mixture` and tweaking the `ssm_state_dim`,
 `coarse_factor`, and `cross_every` knobs.

+### State-Space Variant

+When the research focus is purely on structured sequence modelling without the cross-scale attention overhead, the `StateSpaceBackbone` provides a distilled stack of SSM-inspired layers.
+Each block projects features into a latent state space, applies a gated depthwise convolutional mixer, and follows with a GELU feed-forward expansion.
+Learned positional embeddings and dropout keep the model stable even when trained on multi-thousand timestep windows.
+Select this backbone with `model.architecture: state_space` and adjust the familiar `model.ssm_state_dim`, `model.ssm_kernel_size`, and `model.ff_mult` knobs to scale capacity.

 ### Mixture-of-Experts Variant

 Ultra-deep studies can switch to `model.architecture: moe_transformer`, which